Burmese–Siamese War (1809–1812): Background

 After many exhausting wars, the two kingdoms of Burma and Siam finally pursued diplomacy.
 In 1808, King Bodawpaya sent a diplomatic mission to Bangkok, who responded by sending reciprocal mission.
 Through these contacts, however, King Bodawpaya learned that most of the Siamese generals that had been active during the previous wars had already died.
 Prince Maha Sura Singhanat, the champion of many campaigns, had died in 1803.
 King Rama I himself was also in an old age.
 King Bodawpaya then initiated the new expedition to invade Siam.

 King Bodawpaya ordered Atwinwun to go to Martaban to muster an expeditionary force to invade Siam.
 However, Atwinwun was unable to effectively organize an army as his regiment faced desertions.
-Takin Mongmu the governor of Martaban then petitioned to the Burmese king that the campaign could not be carried on because of Atwinwun's mismanagement and Burma had better maintain peaceful relations with Siam.
+Thakin Mongmu the governor of Martaban then petitioned to the Burmese king that the campaign could not be carried on because of Atwinwun's mismanagement and Burma had better maintain peaceful relations with Siam.
 King Bodawpaya then called the campaigns to halt.
-However, Atwinwun pledged to the king that the resources were already invested on the prospective campaign and he should at least dispatch the expedition on the Andaman Coast.
+However, Atwinwun pleaded to the king that the resources were already invested on the prospective campaign and he should at least dispatch the expedition on the Andaman Coast.
 King Bodawpaya agreed and allowed Atwinwun to proceed.
 Atwinwun marched his army from Martaban to Tavoy in July 1809.

 King Rama I died in September 1809.
 He was succeeded by his son Prince Isarasundhorn of the Front Palace as King Rama II.
 King Rama II also appointed his younger brother as Prince Maha Senanurak of the Front Palace.